The Providence Journal: Knowles, Anthony & Danielson

 During the years 1863 to 1884 the Journal was published by Knowles, Anthony & Danielson.
 These were Joseph Knowles, George W. Danielson and Henry B. Anthony.
-During this period the paper would reach new heights of political influence, aligning itself with the Republican party and against Irish and Catholic immigrants.
-Anthony would become one of Rhode Island's most powerful politicians, and go on to serve as Governor of Rhode Island and United States Senator.
+During this period the paper achieved considerable political influence, aligning itself with the Republican party and against Irish and Catholic immigrants.
+Anthony would become one of Rhode Island's most powerful politicians and go on to serve as Governor of Rhode Island and United States Senator.

-During the Knowles, Anthony & Danielson years, the paper became known for its strong support of the Republican Party, and became known by the nickname "The Republican Bible".
+During the Knowles, Anthony & Danielson years, the paper became known for its strong support of the Republican Party and gained the nickname "The Republican Bible".
 The Republican party ruled the state for much of the mid-1800s, and the Journal was their mouthpiece.
 During the Danielson/Anthony years, the paper was solidly allied with textile mill owners and big business, and frequently gave support to nativist anti-Irish Catholic sentiment.

 In 1877, Danielson hired Charles Henry Dow, a young journalist with an interest in history.
 At the Journal, Dow developed a "news index" which summarized stories of historic interest.
 It is possible this was an early inspiration for Dow's later development of his "stock index" at The Wall Street Journal.
 While at the Journal Dow wrote a series on "The History of Steam Navigation between New York and Providence".
 Dow also traveled to Colorado to report on the Colorado Silver Boom and the Leadville miners' strike; these stories were published in May and June 1879.
 On the Colorado trip, Dow traveled with a team of Wall Street financiers and geologists, leading Dow to leave Providence for New York City in 1879 to advance his career as a reporter on mining stocks.

 In 1863, Danielson launched an evening edition, called the Evening Bulletin.
 In 1885, a Sunday edition was added, making the publication schedule seven days per week.
 After Danielson's death, the paper became less partisan, and by 1888 declared its political independence.

 Alfred M. Williams, editor from 1884 to 1891, broke from the Republican party and advocated for government reform, women's suffrage, and Indian rights.
 In contrast to Danielson and Anthony, Williams had a sympathetic appreciation for the Irish culture.